MattStenquist/Xbox-360-StarterTemplate/readme.txt

 That's it.

 You will also have to edit the directory of where the image lies in the content references.
-Just edit the "BG\\" and enter your desired director path.
+Just edit the "BG\\" and enter your desired directory path.

 Hopefully this gets you up and running! :)